-This definition is important because most people, including the low-carb community, do not believe that a 1,000 calorie per day diet is safe or recommended.
-Yet, here we have Dr. Atkins telling us that the definition for metabolic resistance is an inability to lose weight while eating only 1,000 calories a day.
+This in-depth definition is important because most people, including the low-carb community, do not believe that a 1,000 calorie per day diet is safe or recommended, even for those who are very short or have weight-loss difficulties.

 I just can't lose weight quickly if I eat much more than that.

 There are Only Two Effective Weight Loss Methods